kooparse/zalgebra/README.md

-fromTranslate | Construct a translation matrix translate | Construct a translation from the given matrix according to given axis (vec3) fromRotation | Construct a rotation matrix fromEulerAngle | Construct a rotation matrix from pitch/yaw/roll in degrees (X * Y * Z) rotate | Construct a rotation from the given matrix according to given axis (vec3) fromScale | Construct a scale matrix scale | Construct a scale from the given matrix according to given axis (vec3) extractTranslation | Return a vector with proper translation orthoNormalize | Ortho normalize the given matrix. extractRotation | Return a vector with proper pitch/yaw/roll extractScale | Return a vector with proper scale perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs
+fromTranslate | Construct a translation matrix translate | Construct a translation from the given matrix according to given axis (vec3) fromRotation | Construct a rotation matrix fromEulerAngles | Construct a rotation matrix from pitch/yaw/roll in degrees (X * Y * Z) rotate | Construct a rotation from the given matrix according to given axis (vec3) fromScale | Construct a scale matrix scale | Construct a scale from the given matrix according to given axis (vec3) extractTranslation | Return a vector with proper translation orthoNormalize | Ortho normalize the given matrix. extractEulerAngles | Return a vector with Euler angles in degrees (pitch/yaw/roll) extractScale | Return a vector with proper scale perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs